UBC-MDS/522-Workflows-Group-414/README.md

 We eventually chose a Decision Tree Classifier as our model.
 However, even though we had decent results on training and validation data, our model was poor at predicting outcomes on our test data.

-The dataset4 used in this analysis was obtained from the University of California Irvine Machine learning Repository, uploaded by Fadi Thabtah.
+The dataset used in this analysis was obtained from the University of California Irvine Machine learning Repository, uploaded by Fadi Thabtah.
 Each row represents an individual who participated in the survey.
 The survey’s results, the app’s classification, and some background information about the indvidual was recorded.

 ## Report